-(2) release time for mentor teachers and beginning teachers to meet regularly for conferencing, observations, networking sessions, shared professional development, and other mentoring activities; and
+(2) release time for mentor teachers and beginning teachers limited to activities in accordance with this section; and

 (3) mentoring support through providers of mentor training.

-(h) Program review.
-School districts awarded grant funds must agree to submit all information requested by the Agency through periodic activity/progress reports.
-Reports will be due no later than 30 days after the close of the reporting period and must contain all requested information in the format prescribed by the commissioner.
-A final evaluation report must include:
+(f) District mentor program review.
+School districts awarded mentor program allotment funds must agree to submit all information requested by TEA through periodic activity/progress reports, which will occur not more than once yearly.
+Reports will be due no later than 45 calendar days after receipt of the information request and must contain all requested information in the format prescribed by the commissioner.